Hypfer/Valetudo/docs/index.md

 who is constantly providing us with new ways of liberating and gaining actual ownership of our robots.

-As there is no telemetry built-in and no commercial interest to change that, I can't tell you how many users exactly are there, however judging by download counts and support group members, I'd guesstimate that it's a few thousands.
+As there is no telemetry built-in and no commercial interest to change that, I can't tell you how many users exactly are there, however judging by download counts and support group members, I'd guesstimate that there are a few thousand.

 If you want to learn more about why someone would want to use something like Valetudo, check out the [Why Valetudo?](https://valetudo.cloud/pages/general/why-valetudo.html) page.

 If you want to learn more about why I'm building Valetudo, the answer is actually pretty simple:<br/>
 When I was looking for a vacuum robot for myself, I didn't find anything that matched what I was looking for.<br/>
 Thus, in a brief moment of hubris, I thought to myself: "How hard can it be?".<br/>
-Now, four years later, we're here, and I'm quite happy with how it turned out.
+Now, four years later, we're here and I'm quite happy with how it turned out.

 Valetudo is licensed under the Apache-2.0 open-source license, because you need to be able to know what your smart devices are doing and also alter (some parts of) it without being dependent on some vendor and/or third party.